Laser Cutting MDF Liver Bird Application – Liverpool Football Fan

 The liver bird has been synonymous with the City of Liverpool, used to trace its ancestry back to medieval days.
 Although, not a truly mythical figure, the liver bird appears on many of the coat of arms affiliated to the city.
 One very famous coat of arms being Liverpool Football Club.

-Thinklaser were commissions by one of the club’s fans, to replicate the liver bird in MDF, for incorporating into a large supporter’s plaque.
+Thinklaser were commissioned by one of the club’s fans for laser cutting MDF liver bird, for incorporating into a large supporter’s plaque.
 Once produced, the parts would be painted in the clubs colours.